CELEBRATING ITS 20TH YEAR!

 U.S. Goodwill Cultural Ambassador, Performing Artist, Artistic Director and Playwright of the critically-acclaimed solo performance play, “LET IT BE ART!”

-Mr. Rand has enjoyed immense response across 5 continents for 20 years performing his celebrated solo play, (LET IT BE ART!
-Harold Clurman’s Life of Passion) on five continents in 26 countries, 20 U.S. states, and 5 tours across India.
+Mr. Rand has enjoyed immense response across five continents over 20 years performing in his celebrated solo play, “LET IT BE ART!
+Harold Clurman’s Life of Passion” on five continents in 26 countries, twenty U.S. states, five tours across India and three Off-Broadway critically-acclaimed productions.

-During 2019, Mr. Rand was invited to represent the United States as the first American to perform in The Kenya International Theatre Festival at Nairobi’s National Theatre, and at the Nakuru Players Theatre in Nakuru.
-He also taught his Master Acting Workshop twice at the Kenya Cultural Centre.
-Two months after the devastating attacks in Colombo, Mr. Rand traveled to Sri Lanka and represented the United States at the Colombo International Theatre Festival performing to standing ovations in "LET IT BE ART!”and taught his Master Acting Workshop.
+Two months after the devastating attacks in Colombo, Mr. Rand traveled to Sri Lanka and represented the United States at the Colombo International Theatre Festival performing to standing ovations in "LET IT BE ART!” and taught his Master Acting Workshop.
 During that trip, he was also invited to perform “LET IT BE ART!” at the University of Performing & Visual Arts in Colombo, and taught his Master Acting Workshop for over 75 students.

 He began his acting career appearing in over 250 plays at a professional children's theatre in Florida.

-A renowned international director, Mr. Rand’s award-winning production of Murray Schisgal’s comedy, LUV, (LJUPAF) continues into its 5th sold-out run in repertory at the renowned Chamber Theatre 55 in Sarajevo, starring Zana Marjanovic, Moamer Kasumovic and Muhamed Hadzovic.
+A renowned international director, Mr. Rand’s award-winning production of Murray Schisgal’s comedy, “LUV”, (“LJUPAF”) continues into its 8th sold-out run in repertory at the renowned Chamber Theatre 55 in Sarajevo, starring Zana Marjanovic, Moamer Kasumovic and Muhamed Hadzovic.
 Visit www.kamerniteatar55.ba

 In 2015, Mr. Rand became the 1st Fulbright Specialist to teach at the University of Malaya’s Cultural Centre’s Drama Department for 6 weeks.
 He also became the 1st American Visiting Guest Professor/Performing Artist to be invited to teach and perform across Malaysia by the Malaysian Ministry of Culture, Arts & Tourism at their JKKN State Theatres in 3 states: Ipoh (Perak), Alor Setar (Kedah), and Kuala Terengganu (Terengganu).